 Unfortunately, once you’ve become acclimated to top-notch recreation, doing anything short of that can seem pointless.
 Perhaps that’s part of why the percentage of Americans who vacation abroad has doubled since 1970.
 When it comes to travel, you either go big or go home.
 Exploring your hometown or the next city over?
 Why bother?

 Special events make inviting easier.
 Here’s another thing Millenials struggle with: socializing, off-line.
 Especially when it comes to making friends in adulthood.
 I know I’ve certainly discovered that it’s often difficult to do.
 You’ve got to make that leap from acquaintances at church or work, to getting together outside those institutions.
-But inviting someone over to just hang out or to have dinner can feel vulnerable and weird.
+But inviting someone over to just to hang out, go to happy hour, or to have dinner can feel vulnerable and weird.
 Asking someone to be on a relay race team, on the other hand, is much easier and low-risk.
 Special events give you a clear reason for getting together with people, and thus take the pressure off making social invitations.
 Hence, their popularity with the socially awkward/those who struggle with making friends as adults.
 So, most of us.

 The Case for Cheap Recreation